 The restaurant on the lake offers very good trout with a good local beer.
 We then drove back to Podgorica.

-Visit: Black lake “Crno Jezero”: entrance to the park 3€ per person.
+Visit: Black Lake “Crno Jezero”: park entrance €3 per person.

-If you don’t have Airbnb yet and would like to try it out (we recommend it), by going through this link you will receive a 25€ discount on your first booking.
-We will also receive a small credit to use for our future booking in return!
+If you don’t yet have Airbnb and would like to give it a try (we recommend it), you can do so via this link you’ll receive a €25 discount on your first reservation.
+We’ll also receive a small credit to use towards our future booking in return!

 Day 8 – Podgorica